 Performing her sold-out solo recital debut at Carnegie Recital Hall at age twenty-four, as a Winner of Artists International, Merdinger has continued to grace the stages of some of the world’s best concert halls including Merkin Concert Hall, Diligentia Hall in the Hague, Henry Wood Concert Hall in Scotland’s National Orchestra Center, Montreal Museum of Fine Arts, Sala Felipe Villanueva in Mexico, Ravinia’s Bennett Gordon Hall, the Preston Bradley Hall at the Chicago Cultural Center, Fullerton Hall at the Art Institute of Chicago, Logan Center for the Arts, Harris Theater for Music and Dance, and The Chicago Symphony Center.
 Merdinger was presented in her International Debut Recital Tour under the sponsorship of the International Concert Administration, performing throughout Europe.
 Merdinger’s live performances and recordings have been broadcast on WQXR, WFMT, WDAV, WMNR, CKWR (Canada), BRT-3 (Belgian National Radio), and BBC Television (United Kingdom).
 She been a featured guest artist on WQXR’s “The Listening Room” hosted by Robert Sherman, and on WFMT’s “Impromptu” program hosted by George Preston, Live from WFMT with Kerry Frumkin, and the “Pianoforte Salon Series”, hosted by David Schwann, as well as the Cable TV show “Bravura”.
 Susan was also featured solo recitalist for the Chicago Latino Music Festival and considers the music of Spain and South America one of her specialties.
 She has also performed for prominent dignitaries and celebrities including John F. Kennedy, Jr., the Governors of Connecticut and New York for many charitable fundraising events.
 Her summer music festival performances include recitals and concerts at the Chautauqua, Norfolk, Summit, Quimera (Mexico), Lake Tahoe and Fontainebleau (France) Music Festivals.

 Merdinger enjoys an active schedule performing as a concerto soloist, recitalist, duo pianist, and as a chamber musician.
 She has toured Europe and the USA under the auspices of the International Concert Administration Foundation and has collaborated with members of the New York Philharmonic, the New Jersey Symphony, the Chicago Symphony Orchestra, National Symphony Orchestra cellist, Steven Honigberg and international prize-winning violinists Ilya Kaler, Michaela Paetsch and David Yonan.
 Ms Merdinger is a Founding member of Sheridan Solisti, The Five Greenes, and Pianissimo! - Chicago’s Premiere Piano Ensemble.
 She has been a Visiting Artist of the Chicago Symphony Orchestra Chamber Music Series for six years, garnering standing ovations for her performances with the Tononi Ensemble at The Art Institute and at Symphony Center.
 In recent seasons, Merdinger made her Chicago Orchestral Debut at Harris Theater with The Chicago Philharmonic under the direction of Sony Classical Artist Mattia Rondelli, and her International Orchestral Debut with the Orquesta Sinfonica del Estado de Mexico under Gabriela Diaz Alatriste.
-In May 2019, she debuts with the Northbrook Symphony Orchestra under Lawrence Rapchak, performing Brahms' Piano Concerto No.2 and is re-engaged to perform Beethoven's Emperor Concerto in April 2020.
+In May 2019, she debuted with the Northbrook Symphony Orchestra under Lawrence Rapchak, performing Brahms' Piano Concerto No.2 and is re-engaged to perform Beethoven's Emperor Concerto in April 2020.